ALEHACKsp/physmeme/README.md

 Given ANY map/unmap (read/write) of physical memory, one can now systematically map unsigned code into ones kernel.
 Many drivers expose this primitive and now can all be exploited by simply coding a few functions.

+# WARNING

+All anti virus softwares must be disabled/uninstalled avast specically... they hook the system service dispatch table with their HV and prevent physmeme from working...

 ### What versions of windows does this mapper support?

 This mapper should work without any issues for pretty much all versions of relevant windows.
 Tested on windows 10 (1803-1909), but should support all the way back to vista.